Emerald-Ruby/BatpuVScodeSyntax-highlighing/Add_syntax-highting_to_theme.md

 If you don't like the colours you picked, or like the defualt ones more, inside the `tokenColors` scope, you can find `Variable` and `Class name` that all have the defualt code colours!!
 To find the colours you like from other languages use `ctrl+shift+p` and in the top bar, search `developer: inspect editor tokens and scopes`, then highlight the colours you want!!

-Watch this video for more help and a visual demonstrations! https://youtu.be/Su-cNLe0dgw?si=UbOy1dxsqHYIaRhh
+Watch this video for more help and a visual demonstrations!
+Skip to around 6:30 https://youtu.be/Su-cNLe0dgw?si=UbOy1dxsqHYIaRhh